Benjamin-Italiaander/My_Notes/Linux/yubikey/EN_yubikey_install_ykman.md

 ## 🔧 Installing the Latest `ykman` (Advanced Methods)

 For advanced users, there are several ways to install the **latest development version** of YubiKey Manager (`ykman`) directly from source.
 Choose the method that best fits your workflow.
+For me pipx works the best.

 ---